DarvidTorres/mydocs/C/variables.md

 - Variables are names given to [[memory]] locations for storing [[types#value range|data values]].
-- Every time a program is re-executed the address allocation changes.
 - Name variables are called identifiers.
 - Variables have [[types|type]].